sharetribe/flex-docs/src/docs/background/features/index.md

   hairdresser offers both haircuts and hair dying.
 - **Seasonal pricing.** Examples: weekends cost more than weekdays, summers cost more than winters, and so on.
-- **Quantity discount.** An example: booking a room for two people costs
+- **Quantity discount.** For example: booking a room for two people costs
   $100, and after that each additional person costs $20 extra.
+Another
+  example: after 5 items, additional items are $2 cheaper each.
 - **Different pricing for different groups.** An example: price per adult is $50/day and price per child $25/day.
 - **Price negotiation.** Customer can propose a discounted price or ask